sivamani2004/Medical-SQL-RAG-Agent---Automated-Appointment-Booking/README.md

 ### 8. Interactive UI with Streamlit (optional)

-Refer the **streamlit** directory in this repository that contains readme.txt file which clearly helps with the setup of streamlit chatbot application.
+Refer the **'streamlit'** directory in this repository that contains readme.txt file which clearly helps with the setup of streamlit chatbot application.

 -----